Motorcycle touring tips from RoadTrip

 Speeding and Confiscation

 If you should be caught accidentally straying over the speed limit in Europe you can expect an on –the-spot fine in many places.
 This is about 90 Euros in France, and more in other places.
 Therefore, you should always carry a reasonable amount of cash with you just in case.
+In France all speed limits on National Routes (not motorways) were reduced in 2018.
+Most are now 80kph (50mph).

 If you are caught doing excessive speeds then, as with most countries in the world, you can expect an appointment with the local magistrate!
 In some countries they will also confiscate your (our) motorcycle.
 After the initial hire period expires, the motorcycle (and associated equipment) is on hire to you at full daily rates until it is returned to us.